So Much To See...

 Aren’t you glad I captioned this?
 If you go to Paris, please take a moment to go up to the top of the tower and look around.
 The views are amazing, and it is quite an experience.
 Check out my blog post on how to quickly get to the top – without waiting in a four-hour queue.
 Paris is absolutely magical!

 The Caribbean is such a cool area of the world, I just love it.
 Maybe it is the history of the pirates, maybe it’s the exploration of “new” worlds, maybe it is just that the water is something so blue I can’t even describe it.
 I don’t know.
 We’ve explored quite a few islands; Antigua, Barbados, Martinique, St. John, Hispaniola, St. Thomas… They’re all amazing.
-This beach, that fort, the food, the shopping, the history.
-Time to go back!
+If you get to St. Thomas (which is a tourist hot-spot) grab a cab, escape the crowds, & head to Megan’s Bay on the north side.
+Spectacular!
+You’ll be glad you did!

 “When a man is tired of London, he is tired of life.”- Dr. Samuel Johnson, 1777.
 Great quote and I agree.
 I, for one, am never tired of London.
 Westminster is the hub of the city hosting the Houses of Parliament, Elizabeth Tower (Big Ben), & Westminster Abbey.
 Although this part of the city gets very touristy, it is a must-see for any visitor.
 Check out my Westminster itinerary here!